SigMA: Path Signatures and Multi-head Attention for Learning Parameters in fBm-driven SDEs: Numerical and empirical experiments

-To present the results clearly, we plot them in Figure \ref{fig-calibration-single}, and the details can be found in Table \ref{tab-calibration-single}.
-From these results, there are three conclusions to be drawn.
+For the results of NN models, there are three conclusions to be drawn.
 Firstly, the SigMA model tends to achieve the best accuracy for the case of fOU and rHeston and it also achieve good accuracy, comparing with the competing models, for the case of fBm.
 Moreover, both the SigMA and DeepSigNet achieve high accuracy with significantly lower complexity than competing models, a performance improvement we attribute to the signature transform integrated into their architectures.
 In fact, the signature transform can extract core patterns from sequences, thereby filtering noise while preserving critical information for further processing.
 Secondly, both the SigMA and DeepSigNet models offer a significant advantage: their complexity, measured by the number of parameters, does not increase with input length.
 This excellent feature arises from the introduction of the signature transform, where the length of the path signature depends only on the number of features.
 Notably, the lifting operation before taking the signature transform would violate this advantage, therefore, as discussed in Section \ref{subsubsec-sensitivity-stride}, we choose the stride equal to half the input length to avoid this issue.
 Thirdly, for pure fBm the test error of SigMA slightly deteriorates when increasing the number of time steps from 1000 to 1500 (Figure \ref{fig-calibration-single-fBm}), a behaviour also observed for the Transformer baseline.
 We attribute this to the combination of the strong self-similarity of fBm and the fixed-dimensional signature/attention bottleneck in the architecture: as the path length grows, a larger number of highly correlated increments must be compressed into a signature of fixed order, so that additional observations become largely redundant and may even degrade generalization.
 Similar non-monotone finite-sample effects with respect to sample size have been reported for classical Hurst estimators in long-memory settings.
 By contrast, the fOU and rHeston models possess additional drift and volatility structure; for these processes longer paths carry genuinely more information, and SigMA’s performance continues to improve (at least does not deteriorate) as the input length increases (Figures \ref{fig-calibration-single-fOU}-\ref{fig-calibration-single-rHeston}).